FOREX-Euro stuck near lows, hurt by ECB easing prospects and Ukraine

 Analysts said the risk to euro zone growth posed by the Ukraine conflict and stubbornly low inflation should keep pressure on the European Central Bank to provide further stimulus at some stage, if not this week.

-"There are many reasons to continue selling the euro," said Lutz Karpowitz, currency strategist at Commerzbank.
+"There are a many reasons to continue selling the euro," said Lutz Karpowitz, currency strategist at Commerzbank.

 "First of all, the escalating situation in Ukraine, which might lead to further sanctions, thus increasing the risk of the euro zone economy being affected by the crisis.
 Even more important is the ECB rate meeting."